Maksim-Attsetski/test-vistegra/README.md

-# Ivashin Test Frontend application
+# Vistegra Test Frontend application

 This application is React project.